-On July 3, 2018, Altius announced a refinancing of its existing term and revolver debt.
+On July 3, 2018, Altius announced a refinancing of its existing term and revolver debt (the "Credit Facility").
 The \$125 million of debt balance outstanding at the time of announcement was transferred to a new term facility with a maturity date of June 2023.
 In addition, the Corporation gained access to an additional \$100 million revolver facility.
 The refinancing was jointly led by the Bank of Nova Scotia and ING Capital LLC, with participation from the Toronto-Dominion Bank and Export Development Canada.
 Concurrent with the refinancing, Altius entered into a floating-to-fixed interest rate swap to lock in the interest rate on \$100 million of the term facility.
 This \$100 million represents the portion of the term facility expected to be repaid through regular principal repayments of \$5 million per quarter over the 5-year term, although additional repayments can be made at any time with no penalty.
-At December 31, 2018, the remaining balance on the term facility was \$115 million, with no drawdowns on the revolver.
+At December 31, 2019, the remaining balance on the facility was \$109 million.